Tag: Top Tips

 3. Mess is Good

 Babies need to explore and play with food in order to learn about it.
 This will be messy.
 To make clean up easier, put a plastic sheet under your baby’s chair and dress your baby in old (or no) clothing.
-Try offering food immediately before bathtime.
+Try offering food immediately before bath time.

 4. Calm is Key